How to make your app localisation successful in Thailand

 Social, dating and entertainment apps tend to perform well financially in Thailand.
 For example, although Line is a messaging app, it also allows users to buy stickers.
-In the entertainment app genre, music, live streaming, and funny content also monetize well.
-As a business model, subscriptions are a relatively new concept for most users, who aren’t used to paying recurring fees for content.
+In the entertainment app genre, music, live streaming, and funny content also monetise well.
+As a business model, mobile app subscriptions are a relatively new concept for most users, who aren’t used to paying recurring fees for content.
 As such, many apps offer a one-time in-app purchase, with subscriptions also available as users become more familiar with the idea.
 Many developers also offer shorter duration subscriptions (for example, weekly) – to try and make the price points more affordable, and encourage people to try.

 Optimising apps & games for mid-tier devices

 Smartphone users in Thailand have been upgrading to better phone specs in recent years, but many still own models with lower memory or storage.
 While 3G/4G coverage is relatively strong in Thailand, the cost of data is still a big consideration for lots of people, so it’s worth optimising your app or game accordingly to ensure the broadest reach.